lingtalfi/jsFileUploader/README.md

 This built-in module will basically convert the json response from the server into input hidden fields in the target form.

+ This might be useful for when you submit the form, if you want to get the result of your ajax upload in the posted data.
+ Note: this might not be what you want though, for instance if you store the data directly from the backend service, you might not need this module.

+ However if you need to treat all the posted data including the ones from the ajax upload form, then this module might help.

 The maximum number of fields created is governed by the maxFile option.
 The html name attribute of the generated input will be suffixed with the brackets ([]) if maxFile > 1.
 In other words, if maxFile = 1, then this module will generate one (and only one) input field which will create